A recent study published in the journal Proceedings of the National Academy of Sciences indicates that a psychopath can experience regret.

 Psychopaths are considered charming, sharp, and calculating individuals.
 Psychopaths have a hard time forming deep emotional connections, and instead create shallow relationships.

 No matter how “close” they are to a person, psychopaths don’t feel sensations of guilt for hurting them.

 Unlike Psychopaths, sociopathic tendencies are mainly caused by environmental factors.
 Oftentimes, childhood trauma or abuse can influence the onset of the personality disorder.

-Sociopaths are emotional individuals that have the capability to feel empathy, however it is buried deep beneath hatred and resentment.
-Sociopaths are easily agitated, they make brash decisions that can result in self-inflicted harm and hurting others.
+Sociopaths are emotional individuals that have the capability to feel empathy, however, it is buried deep beneath hatred and resentment.
+Sociopaths are easily agitated, they make rash decisions that can result in self-inflicted harm and hurt others.

 While psychopaths can successfully function in society, sociopaths have a hard time holding down jobs or maintaining a family.

 How Dangerous are Psychopaths?

 According to psychologists, approximately 20 to 25% of prisoners are psychopaths.
 Part of the reason psychopaths are considered so dangerous is that they are not easily recognizable.
 They know how to manipulate individuals into a seemingly intimate relationship, even though they secretly have no feelings of attachment.

 There is no denying that a portion of the population suffering from psychopathy is dangerous, however, this does not mean everyone who is a psychopath has the intention to harm others.